 Filipino nurses are pretty much bred equally.
-More or less, we all underwent a rigid standard curriculum, graduated a Bachelor’s Degree, passed the board exam and got a PRC License.
+More or less, we all underwent a rigid standard curriculum, graduated with a Bachelor’s Degree, passed the board exam, and got a PRC License.
 What would make you different in the beginning could be a few things:

 - You got a “Laude” distinction attached to your diploma